A cyber incident response plan prepares an organization with best practices when responding to an incident

 The detection and analysis phase in your CSIRP is triggered when an incident has just occurred and your organization needs to determine how to respond to it.

 Security incidents can originate from many different sources and it’s not practical, or even possible, to create a plan to respond to every type of security incident possible.
-The NIST provides a list of some of the more common methods of attack that you can use as a starting point as you determine what steps to take in the event of a security event.
-You should also consider what vulnerabilities your company has and how likely an attack on one of those vulnerabilities is, and include those in your planning.
+NIST provides a list of some of the more common methods of attack that you can use as a starting point as you determine what steps to take in a security event.
+You should also consider what vulnerabilities your company has and how likely an attack on one of those vulnerabilities is and include those in your planning.

 Additional resource: Understand the key steps of an IT security risk assessment

-Once you’ve determined that there is an incident taking place, the NIST has laid out a few ways that you can analyze and validate the incident to make sure you’re triggering the correct incident response.
+Once you’ve determined that an incident is taking place, NIST has laid out a few ways to analyze and validate the incident to ensure you’re triggering the correct incident response.
 Your CSIRP should give directions for documenting the incident, however big or small, and prioritizing the response to the incident.
-For example, using the two examples from above, your response to someone trying to log in to a network would be different from an infected computer, and if both were happening at the same time, you would need to prioritize one over the other.
+Using the two examples above, your response to someone trying to log in to a network would be different from an infected computer, and if both were happening simultaneously, you would need to prioritize one over the other.

 The final step in this phase is notification.
 Depending on what kind of information was affected, you may also need to notify certain parties such as law enforcement, the FTC, your customers, affected businesses, and others.
-You need to work with your legal and compliance teams to make sure you understand who needs to be notified and have a plan in place for notifying.
+You need to work with your legal and compliance teams to ensure you understand who needs to be notified and have a plan for notifying.
 If you don’t take the time to include this in your CSIRP, you risk running afoul of the state, federal, or international laws and creating additional issues for your business.
 CCPA and GDPR both require breach reporting, so you and your compliance team will have to help each other out there.
-Having an open channel of communication with your compliance team is invaluable in a lot of ways, especially when you are dealing with an incident.
+Having an open communication channel with your compliance team is invaluable in many ways, especially when dealing with an incident.

 3. Containment, eradication, and recovery